-One of those packed sessions featured veteran CIO Michelle Williams of Culver City, California.
+One of those packed sessions featured veteran CIO Michele Williams of Culver City, California.
 She took the stage with Granicus CEO, Mark Hynes, and shared her insights and experience for improving citizen engagement.

 They weren’t the only ones trying to answer this question.
 The topic came up in many ways and in many places throughout the conference.
 Theoretically, leaders agree.
 They know that to connect with residents and meet their expectations, they need to have a dynamic digital presence in place that stands in some proximity with the Googles and Amazons of the world.

-During Michelle’s presentation, she shared how Culver City is putting that theory into practice without turning the budget upside down.
+During Michele’s presentation, she shared how Culver City is putting that theory into practice without turning the budget upside down.

 How does government remain relevant in the current environment of rapid and perpetual change?
 And how do they do it without increased resources?

 How Culver City Is Going Digital, Engaging Citizens